 We also assist learners who need to upgrade their skills to enter employment training, prepare for English proficiency testing (CELPIP, IELTS) to meet eligibility requirements for permanent residency, or want help with high school completion.

-This free program typically runs from September to June, but intake is continuous, so interested learners can complete an application and then we’lll arrange an assessment appointment.
+This free program typically runs from September to June, but intake is continuous, so interested learners can complete an application and book an appointment time.

 Who We Help

 - Any immigration status eligible, except visitors, including Canadian-born

 - Email or call the office to book an appointment.
 No drop-ins due to COVID-19.

 - Bring your completed application form with a copy of your immigration document to the appointment.

 - We will then call you with an assessment appointment date and time.